apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_SAMA5D3xEK_528MHZ=y

    Basic operation at 528MHz has been verified but is not the default in these configurations because most testing was done at 396MHz.

-     - The apps/system/ramtest runs without errors, but runs very slowly.
-       It looks like it takes about 90 seconds to test 1MiB of RAM.
-That means that a full 256MiB RAM test should take about 6 hours.
-That is too long.
-This implies that there is something wrong with the SDRAM configuration.
-     - Similarly, while attempting to calibrate the delay loop, I find that the 100s calibration delay runs for a very long time.
-This is not correct, of course, with a higher CPU clock, the calibration delay should be shorter if anything!
-     - NAND time has not been tested.
+NAND has not been verified at these rates.

 2) Most of these configurations execute from NOR FLASH.
 I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper